Rohankumarhubballi07/M2-EmbSys/project/1_Requirements/README.md

  ## State of art / Research

- *  controlling servo motor angle plays a important role in the calculating the distance of the
+ *  controlling servo motor angle plays a important role in the calculating the distance and the
     obstacle.
 Since the servo motor provides torque and velocity based on the supplied voltage and current.
 It is very comfortable to identify the range of the obstacle and it is a 360 degree rotating motor and with the help of the ultrasonic sensor it willl be achieved.
 A sensor also plays vital role in the detecting the objects.